Final Assembly

 Place

-in place, engaging with theworm-gear
+peel-gear-boxin place, engaging with theworm-gearinpeel-motor-asm.

 Insert 2x

-flathead screws into the locations shown using the torque driver set to 3.
+M3x12mmflathead screws into the locations shown using the torque driver set to 3.

 Install the drive-wheel-asm